manveru/innate/README.md

 * No patching[4] of ruby core or stdlib.
 * Direct access to the current Request, Response, and Session from anywhere via Trinity
-* Supporting numerous templating engines.
-* Any action can be presented in multiple ways.
+* Works out of the box with ERB the templating engine.
+* Support for all rack-compatible web-servers.
+* Dynamic content-representation.

 [1]: What you may think of as Controller.
 [2]: This includes: Ruby 1.8, Ruby 1.9.1, JRuby, Rubinius